git03-Nguyen/Gem-Hunter-Solvers/README.md

 ```

 ## Output:
-After reading input from the file `testcases/5x5/input.txt`, the program will solve the grid using the PySAT algorithm.\
+After reading input from the file `testcases/5x5/input.txt`, the program will solve the grid using the chosen algorithm.\
 The output will be the solved grid, saved in a file named `output.txt` in the same directory.\
 If the grid is unsolvable, the output will be an empty file.\
 The results will also be printed in the console.\